 Online live class via Zoom platform

 Part I: InterAnalytic Couples Therapy (IACT) is offered to all mental health professionals, and is designed to incorporate multiple instructional levels (introductory, intermediate and advanced).
 IACT incorporates concepts from Right Brain Psychotherapy into the treatment of common couples issues including Affect Dysregulation, Conflict/Communication, Closeness/Attachment, and Transference.
 Each live online class features a lecture with a Power Point slideshow, and clinical application which includes demonstrations and role plays.
-There is also assigned reading and case consultation with instructors one hour before the lecture and again one hour after.
+There is also assigned reading and case consultation with instructors.
+Depending on the number of registrants, a morning case consultation course may be added.

 This course is designed to help participants:

 - Describe two styles of affect dysregulation and two responses to affect dysregulation

 - Assess the affect dysregulation style and response of each member in a relationship

 - Apply five explicit affect regulation skills to clinical work

 - Describe four components of implicit autonomic co-regulation